christoffersylve/aoc2025/README.md

-# 🎄 Advent of Code 2025
+# 🎄 Advent of Code 2025 🎅

 Welcome to my Advent of Code 2025 repository!
+Between exams and projects, I’ll be adding new puzzle solutions whenever I find the time.
-Each day in December, I’ll add a new puzzle solution—simple, clean, and written with a small touch of Christmas spirit.
+My goal is to keep them simple, clean, and sprinkled with a touch of Christmas spirit. ✨

 ## ✨ What’s Inside